-Netanyahu says Israel intends to take control of Gaza in interview
+Ahead of meeting, Netanyahu says Israel intends to take control of Gaza

+In an interview with Fox News, Israeli PM says Israel wants to take control – but not govern – the Strip.

+Correction Aug.
+7, 2025: This article originally stated that Netanyahu wanted to hand Gaza over to armed forces.
+He said Arab forces.

 In an interview with Fox News, Israeli Prime Minister Benjamin Netanyahu has said Israel intends to take control of the entire Strip, but does not want to govern it.